 Flash forward to this year.
 The company I work for has decided to terminate our business relationship with this auditor.
 It was a decision I had aboslutely zero input in.
 Although I thoroughly enjoyed his company, I would no longer have the opportunity to see him on an annual basis.

-I thought about texting him a couple of times, just to say “hi” and catch up on his kids, but I didn’t because, what if it was weird?
+I thought about texting him a couple of times just to say “hi” and catch up on his kids, but I didn’t because what if it was weird?
 What do you say?
-“Sorry you got fired, do you still want to be my friend?”
+“Sorry you got fired–do you still want to be my friend?”
 Is it even prudent for a young lady to be texting married men just to chat?
 What if he didn’t enjoy hanging out with me as much as I had enjoyed hanging out with him?
-For all these reasons, everytime I thought about texting him, I talked myself out of it.
+For all these reasons, every time I thought about texting him, I talked myself out of it.

 On my trip to Boston, the new auditor set it up so that we would meet up with the old auditor for ice cream since he lives in the area.
-It was a great opportunity to settle those nerves, and since he greeted me with a hug my guess is that I was completely over-analyzing and worrying about nothing (not that that particular character trait surprised anyone).
+It was a great opportunity to settle those nerves, and since he greeted me with a hug, my guess is that I was completely over-analyzing and worrying about nothing (not that that particular character trait surprises anyone).

 Business relationships can be tricky.
-How much of the relationship is just because someone said you have to work together, and how much is genuinely enjoying working with this person.
+How much of the relationship is just because someone said you have to work together, and how much is genuinely enjoying working with this person?
 What do you do when someone else decides that the relationship is over?
-Is it crossing some sort of make-believe line to persue a continued relationship with that person?
-(In a 100% non-romantic kinda way).
+Is it crossing some sort of make-believe line to persue a continued relationship with that person (in a 100% non-romantic kinda way)?

 How do you manage business relationships?
 Am I overthinking this?
 Leave your advice/thoughts/suggestions in the comments below!
 Thanks!